atheodosiou/TypeScript-Node-Express-Starter/README.md

 - NPM [scripts](#available-scripts) for common operations
 - Simple example of TypeScript code and unit test
 - Also includes .prettierrc for consistent file format
+- Improve your commits and more thanks to [Husky][husky]
+- Pre-added hook for pre-commit that runs prettier, lint and your test before commit
 - Example configuration for [GitHub Actions][gh-actions]
 - Example configuration for [Travis CI][travis-ci]
 - Example code for mongodb connection